-Join an international community of PhD members from all across Norway conducting research in biocatalysis with the aim of strengthening our bio-based economy.
+Join an international community of PhD students from all across Norway conducting research related to biocatalysis, protein science and similar topics within life sciences.

 Why become a member?